 The unknown factor here is political leadership.
 Because the European Council of Ministers was founded largely on a consensus-driven process, leadership matters.
 What is not an unknown factor is funding, as the EU has already bolstered its financial commitment which is, in turn, shaping defence market expectations.
 Pan-European consortia and value chains are already being formed.

 The EU is a much weaker player on security policy than on economic policy, which makes strategic autonomy an ambitious if at all realistic objective.
 Meanwhile, there is a resurgence of “big outsiders” that could push towards renewed bonds of strategic solidarity between time-tested Euro-Atlantic partners, especially vis-à-vis China and Russia.
-But the main challenge at hand remains the same: if Europe spends more than Washington will see its leadership checked, if not questioned.
+But the main challenge at hand remains the same: if Europe spends more then Washington will see its leadership checked, if not questioned.

-Produce local, sell global
+Produce local, sell globally

 Today, defense industries shift from national value chains to global production lines.
 Military performance is increasingly dependent on complex defense systems and dual-purpose technologies.

 There are major companies such as BAE Systems, Airbus, Leonardo, and Thales that put their weight behind the European defence sector.
-At the same time, small and medium-sized enterprises (SMEs) are the backbone of Europe's labour market, production, and innovation.
+At the same time, small and medium-sized enterprises (SMEs) are the backbone of Europe’s labour market, production, and innovation.
 Even the top players in the region tend to include SMEs to achieve higher productivity or design excellence.
 That approach also boosts corporate profiles and meets EU standards.
-These SMEs are mostly concentrated in five EU member states: France, Germany, Italy, Spain, and Sweden.
+These SMEs are mostly concentrated in five EU member states, France, Germany, Italy, Spain, and Sweden.

 What is the biggest asset of these companies is that member states can take the initiative to organise co-operation between individual nations or groups of nations?
 If or when a European defence identity comes to life, SMEs will bring greater benefits to national economies, adding value and employment that is highly prized by public opinion and politicians.
 After all, the liberalisation of the defence market is only held back in member states where the process is seen as a threat to state-owned companies.